 4th Annual Joseph Smith Lecture by Douglas Laycock

-Douglas Laycock delivered our 2018 Joseph Smith Lecture on Religious Liberty on September 28th.
+Robert E. Scott Distinguished Professor of Law and Professor of Religious Studies Douglas Laycock delivered the 2018 Joseph Smith Lecture on Religious Liberty on September 28th.
 His lecture was entitled “What the Supreme Court Did in Masterpiece Cakeshop.”

 This was our fourth annual Joseph Smith Lecture.
 It was held in Arlington, Virginia, at the University of Virginia Darden School of Business extension.